isomeric/isomer/docs/source/manual/index.rst

-HFOS User's Manual
+Isomer User's Manual
 ====================

-Welcome to the HFOS Users Manual!
+Welcome to the Isomer Users Manual!
- This part of the documentation explains how to work with HFOS and use the core modules.
+ This part of the documentation explains how to work with Isomer and use the core modules.

 Detailed Feature Overview